Boston Marathon bomb suspect buried in Virginia

 Tamerlan Tsarnaev, an ethnic Chechen who lived in Cambridge, Massachusetts, for much of the past decade, had been on a U.S. government database of potential terrorism suspects.
 The United States had twice been warned by Russia that he might be an Islamic militant, according to U.S. security officials.

-His body was moved from the Boston medical examiner’s office to the Worcester funeral home, but his family did not claim the body and the cities of Boston and Cambridge refused to accept his remains.

-Worcester police said on Thursday a person had approached them with a solution for the body after a public plea for help.
-Police withheld the identify of that person.
+His body was moved from the Boston medical examiner’s office to the Graham Putnam & Mahoney funeral home in Worcester, Massachusetts a week ago.
+His family did not claim the body and the cities of Boston and Cambridge both refused to accept his remains.
+Worcester police on Thursday said a person they did not identify had approached them with a solution for the body after a public plea for help.
+(Writing by Scott Malone; Editing by Grant McCool)